Pedestrian Accident Claims How Much Compensation Can I Claim?

 - The local government.

-All pedestrian accidents are unique.
-This is why we judge each claim on a case-by-case basis.
+All accidents are unique.
+This is why we judge pedestrian accident claims on a case-by-case basis.
 If you feel your claim matches the above description, then it might be worth contacting our offices to discuss the matter further.

 Vehicle operators are obligated to be mindful of pedestrians.
 As evidenced in the standard driving test, a portion of which involves hazard perception, a pedestrian’s potential to become embroiled in an accident.
 Decidedly more vulnerable when compared to a driver, pedestrians’ injuries following accidents can be life-changing.